SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: A Primal-Dual View of Bellman Equation

-where the $\log$-sum-$\exp$ is a smooth approximation of the $\max$-operator.
+where the $\log$-sum-$\exp$ is an effective smoothing approximation of the $\max$-operator.

-Next we show that $\Vtil^*$ that satisfies the smoothed optimality equation is still unique due to the contraction of the operator $\widetilde\Tcal$. \begin{proposition}[Uniqueness] $\widetilde\Tcal$ is a contraction operator.
-Therefore, the smoothed Bellman optimality equation~\eq{eq:smoothed_bellman_opt_dual} has a unique solution. \end{proposition} A similar result is also presented in~\citet{FoxPakTis15,AsaLit16}.
-For completeness, we list the proof in Appendix~\ref{appendix:alg_derivation_proof}.
+\paragraph{Remark.} While \eqnsref{eq:smoothed_bellman_opt_dual} and \eq{eq:smoothed_bellman_opt_dual2} are inspired by Nestorov smoothing technique, they can also be derived from other principles~\citep{RawTouVij12,FoxPakTis15,NeuJonGom17,NacNorXuSch17a,AsaLit16}.
+For example, \citet{NacNorXuSch17a} use entropy regularization in the policy space to encourage exploration, but arrive at the same smoothed form; the smoothed operator $\Tcal_\lambda$ is called ``Mellowmax'' by \citet{AsaLit16}, which is obtained as a particular instantiation of the quasi-arithmetic mean.
+In the rest of the subsection, we review the properties of $\Tcal_\lambda$, although some of the results have appeared in the literature in slightly different forms.
+Proofs are deferred to \appref{appendix:alg_derivation_proof}.

+First, we show $\Tcal_\lambda$ is also a contraction, as with the standard Bellman operator~\citep{FoxPakTis15,AsaLit16}: \begin{proposition}[Contraction] $\Tcal_\lambda$ is a $\gamma$-contraction.
+Consequently, the corresponding smoothed Bellman equation~\eq{eq:smoothed_bellman_opt_dual}, or equivalently \eq{eq:smoothed_bellman_opt_dual2}, has a unique solution $\Vtil^*$. \end{proposition}